Simplicial intersection homology revisited

 where the vertical maps are induced by the map $\rho$.
-From the induction hypothesis we know that the right arrow is a quasi-isomorphism.
+From the induction hypothesis, we know that the right arrow is a quasi-isomorphism.
 So, it suffices to prove that the left arrow is a quasi-isomorphism.
-Using \propref{RelativoBiss} this assertion is equivalent to the fact that \negro the operator map $\rho$ induces a quasi-isomorphism, for each $\beta \in \cB(K )$,
+Using \propref{RelativoBiss}, this assertion is equivalent to the fact that the map $\rho$ induces a quasi-isomorphism, for each $\beta \in \cB(K )$,